How Effective Leaders Talk to Themselves

 2. Skillset: Build Skills for Team Success.

-Effective leaders work on their skillset for team leadership:
+Effective leaders work on their skillsets for team leadership:

 - Communicate with others the way they want to be communicated with.